The Geometry of Learning to Avoid Interventions: Directions of Policy Improvement

 \subsection{Visitation Difference}

 Framing the policy update as a residual reward allows us to use the gradients of $\hat \pi$ with respect to the residual reward to get a first-order estimate of the impact of our policy update.
-It is useful to consider the following imitation objective:
+Consider the following imitation objective: